River Ranch Wine Cave

 The River Ranch Wine Cave is tucked into an 18’ tall x 70’ deep existing excavation overlooking a bend in the Blanco River.
 The north facing opening is protected on the east and west by tall Cypress, Oak and Elm trees.
 As a destination within the larger ranch, the unassuming exterior entry court reveals a bit of mystery belying the space within.
 Heavy limestone boulders collected from the area and lush vegetation are leveraged to enhance the procession towards the cave.
-The exterior is faced with board formed concrete that molds to the irregular surfaces of the limestone.
+The exterior is faced with a board-formed concrete portal that molds to the irregular surfaces of the limestone.
 On the interior, Cedar and Cypress trees, destroyed in a record 2015 flood, will be salvaged and milled for wall paneling and millwork for the new entertaining and tasting lounge, bar and restroom.
 The private cellar will house a growing wine collection stored within the cave utilizing the consistent 55-60 degree subterranean temperature and humidity.